Skip to content

 R230Tasting (5 wines)

-Factoid When Catharina Ras took the title deed in 1688, she became the first woman in the Cape Colony to own land outright.
-The original deed is held at the Cape Archives in Roeland Street; the photocopy hanging in Steenberg's tasting room shows Simon van der Stel's signature alongside hers.
+Factoid When Catharina Ras got her title deed in 1688, she became the first woman in the Cape Colony to own land in her own name.
+The original is kept at the Cape Archives on Roeland Street; a copy hangs in Steenberg's tasting room, with Simon van der Stel's signature next to hers.

 AddressSteenberg Road, Tokai, Cape Town 7945